nextpyp/pyp/docs/guide/picking3d.rst

 .. tip::

-    If the template has bright protein density over dark background (e.g., if the model was downloaded from the EMDB), select the ``Invert`` option to revert its contrast
+    For templates downloaded from the EMDB that have white protein density over dark background, select the ``Invert`` option to match the constrast in the tomograms

-Geometry-Based Picking Blocks
+Geometry-based picking blocks
 =============================

-``nextPYP``'s geometry-based picking method can detect membrane proteins attached to the surface of virions or vesicles, as described in `Liu et al. <https://cryoem.cs.duke.edu/node/nextpyp-a-comprehensive-and-scalable-platform-for-characterizing-protein-variability-in-situ-using-single-particle-cryo-electron-tomography/>`_ .
-It is composed of three stages:
+``nextPYP``'s geometry-based picking is used detect membrane proteins attached to the surface of virions or vesicles, as described in `Liu et al. (2023) <https://cryoem.cs.duke.edu/node/nextpyp-a-comprehensive-and-scalable-platform-for-characterizing-protein-variability-in-situ-using-single-particle-cryo-electron-tomography/>`_ .
+The method has three stages:

 Detection of virion centers
 ---------------------------

 The first step is to estimate the position and the approximate radius of each virion or vesicle:

 #.
-Click on :guilabel:`Tomograms` (output of the :bdg-secondary:`Pre-processing` block) and select :bdg-primary:`Particle-Picking`
+Click on ``Tomograms`` (output of the :bdg-secondary:`Pre-processing` block) and select :bdg-primary:`Particle-Picking`

 #.
 Select "virions" as the ``Detection method``